agentydragon/agentydragon.github.io/about.markdown

 Hi!

-I'm Michal Pokorný, a 23-years-old "software" "engineer" from Czech Republic.
+I'm Michal Pokorný, a 24-years-old "software" "engineer" from Czech Republic.

-I'm studying a master's in AI at the [Faculty of Mathematics and Physics][mff] of the Charles University in Prague.
+I work at Google Zurich and might some day get around to finishing a master's in AI at the [Faculty of Mathematics and Physics][mff] of the Charles University in Prague.
 <!-- TODO: stredni skola? -->